-- Undergraduate Academic Advisor, Humanities
+- Academic Advisor: Humanities and Modern Languages

 Mentoring students is something I really enjoy, and I am looking forward to meeting with you to help you make the most of your time at Michigan Tech.
 My background is in American literature, with a particular focus on the American West.
 I also have both professional and volunteer experience as a writer for various non-profit organizations.
 I can be a good resource as you look for opportunities to apply what you are learning in situations outside the classroom, whether that be internships, study abroad, or involvement with campus organizations and activities.